Academics

 Our philosophy is captured well by the following quote of Antoine de Saint-Exupéry:

-We want to get kids excited about learning; to foster their creativity and capacity for solving problems.
-As described by the great physicist Richard Feynman, we see our subject less specifically in terms of math and more generally in terms of developing freedom of thought: "What we have been doing in the past is teaching just one fixed way to do arithmetic problems, instead of teaching flexibility of mind - the various possible ways of writing down a problem, the possible ways of thinking about it, and the possible ways of getting at the problem."
+As described by the great physicist Richard Feynman, we see our subject less specifically in terms of math and more generally in terms of developing habits of mind: "What we have been doing in the past is teaching just one fixed way to do arithmetic problems, instead of teaching flexibility of mind - the various possible ways of writing down a problem, the possible ways of thinking about it, and the possible ways of getting at the problem."
 Our goal is therefore to teach "a new subject in a sense - an attitude of mind toward numbers and toward mathematical questions which is precisely that attitude of mind which is so successful later in technical applications of mathematics."

 Teams

 We approach math with problem solving, teamwork, and near-peer mentoring.
-Our teams are structured with the aim of making the whole greater than the sum of its parts.
-We start by giving students problems to solve.
-While each student must ultimately see for themselves how to approach a given topic, we support each other in the process of solving problems.
+Our Bread courses give students many problems to solve.
+While each student must ultimately see for themselves how to approach a given topic, we support each other in the process.
 Teams of middle school students work together, with high school students serving as paid mentors who work closely with their students.
 College students lead teams of students, tracking students' progress and working with mentors to create an individualized curriculum for each student.
-While we do have brief lectures based on Dr. D's textbook, the emphasis is placed on students engaging with the material and learning how to think logically to solve the problems they face.
+Our Roses courses are more open-ended, but always approach material with a team attitude.

 Courses